HLTech/SqlEventStore4J/README.md

 }
 ```

-but you also has deprecated version of the same event, because some time ago order number was not required:
+but you also have deprecated version of the same event, because some time ago order number was not required:

 ```java
 class OrderPlacedV1 implements OrderPlaced {